shchodro/serverless-workshop/README.md

 You should have copied these from your User Pool earlier when you set it up.
 If you do not have these copied, please navigate back to your Cognito User Pool you created earlier and locate your User Pool Id and App Client ID.

 Scroll to the bottom of the page and click **Save Changes** to save the User Pool configuration settings.
-Your Cognito User Pool is now setup to federate into your Identity Pool and assume temporary credentials for users who authenticate into the app.
+Your Cognito Federated Identiy Pool has been configured with Congito User Pool as an IdP.
+When users authenticate to the User Pool, they will assume temporary credentials with the permissions allowed via the Authenticated Role.

 16\.
 You will now make an update to an application config file so that the serverless Javascript application can communicate with your User Pool to log users in.